brand icon Jan21

 Pre-measured capsules

 The chemistry is so vital that the EPA requires Force of Nature to pre-measure.
-The pH has to be exact, so that you get the right amount of hypochlorous acid.
-The wrong pH can result in bleach which doesn’t meet EPA-required anti-microbial standards.
+The pH has to be exact so that you get the right amount of hypochlorous acid.
+The wrong pH can result in bleach, which doesn’t meet EPA-required anti-microbial standards.
 It can also result in a shorter shelf life, and two weeks is already short.

 How to Use Force Of Nature

+There are SO many ways to use Force of Nature because it’s so safe.
 Here are a few ideas and surfaces you can use Force of Nature on:

 Kitchen counters